chilian/beszel_on_dokku/README.md

 This repository provides a simple way to deploy [Beszel](https://beszel.dev/), a lightweight and open-source monitoring tool, on a [Dokku](https://dokku.com/) host.
 Dokku acts as a mini-PaaS on top of Docker, making deployment and management straightforward.

+**Note:** This project is a wrapper that adds an extra deployment layer on top of Beszel, primarily created as a hobby/tinkering project.
+You can also deploy Beszel directly using the official Docker image via `dokku git:sync`.

+This project is not affiliated with Beszel.

 ---

 ## ⚡ Quick Start